Museum Ephraim-Palais

 Assistance dogs are welcome in all areas.

-Seating is available in the exhibition.
+Seating and portable stools are available in the exhibition.

 Detailed information on this can be found at: www.reisen-fuer-alle.de